YextSolutions/yext_ai_search_freshdesk/Yext Search/README.md

 * Reduce internal information silos

-The Yext AI Search app is free to Yext and Freshdesk customers.
+The Yext Search app is free to Yext and Freshdesk customers.